Skip navigation

 Hair thinning is different from that of male pattern baldness.
 In female pattern baldness:

 • Hair thins mainly on the top and crown of the scalp.
 It usually starts with a widening through the center hair part.
-This pattern of hair loss is known as Christmas tree pattern.
+This pattern of hair loss is known as the Christmas tree pattern.

 • The front hairline remains unaffected except for normal recession, which happens to everyone as time passes.